team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Use our Vs Code Extension with continue.md

+# Using Dev-Docs with Continue in VS Code

 ## Step 1: Open the Continue Extension

 Open Visual Studio Code and find the Continue extension in the sidebar.
 Click to open it.